-Rolling applications will be accepted between 15 November 2019 and 15 March 2020 with the following conditions:
+Rolling applications will be accepted between 2 of November and 15 of February with the following conditions:

-- Students who apply after the 15 November deadline will not be eligible for financial assistance or scholarships.
+- Students who apply after the 1 of November deadline will not be eligible for financial assistance or scholarships.

-- Students who apply after 15 November will still undergo a rigorous selection process.
+- Students who apply after 1 of November will still undergo a rigorous selection process.

-- Students who apply after 15 November MUST NOT have applied through the initial application process or any other national committee or process.
+- Students who apply after 1 of November MUST NOT have applied through the initial application process or any other national committee.

-- Students who apply after 15 November do so with the understanding that available places at UWC will be extremely limited.
+- Students who apply after 1 of November do so with the understanding that available places at UWC will be extremely limited.

-Regional selection teams review applications starting in late-November.
-Candidates selected to attend an interview in their province or territory will usually be notified in December/January.
-In most regions, shortlisted candidates meet with members of the regional chapter/selection team in-person but in some cases, other arrangements may be made by those conducting the selection activities and interviews.
-Applicants not selected to attend an interview will be notified by the NCC.
+Regional selection teams review applications starting in late October.
+Candidates selected to attend an interview in their province or territory will usually be notified in early November.
+In most regions, shortlisted candidates meet with members of the regional chapter/selection team in-person or virtually.
+Applicants not selected to attend an interview will be notified by the NCC in late November.

-Following in-person interviews in January/February, regional selection teams recommend finalists to the Nominations Committee of the NCC.
+Following in-person interviews in Late November/December, regional selection teams recommend finalists to the Matching and Nominations Committee of the NCC.

-Candidates who are recommended by their regional team to be considered for a place at UWC will usually be contacted by the NCC in February/March.
-The recipients of provincial/territorial scholarship awards will be notified and their nominations will be submitted to the UWC they will attend.
-Other finalist candidates will be asked to provide their school preferences as well as the information needed to conduct a financial assessment.
+Candidates who are recommended by their regional team to be considered for a place at UWC will usually be contacted by the NCC in late December to late January.
+The nominated recipients of provincial/territorial scholarship awards will be notified and their nominations will be submitted to the UWC they will attend.
+All other finalist candidates will be asked to provide their school preferences, their health information, as well as the information needed to conduct a financial assessment during this stage.
 (If they are opting to apply for financial aid.)

-Canadian students are means tested based on income, taxes, and living expenses.
-This means that low income families pay nothing, middle income families pay a small amount, and high-income families pay a rising proportion of their fees.
-Not all situations are alike, and we work with families to ensure that the amount requested is fair and affordable: our objective is to ensure that no family should turn down UWC because they can’t afford it.
+All applicants applying through the UWC National Committee of Canada who are not nominated for a provincial/territorial government funded scholarship are means-tested based on income, taxes, and living expenses.
+This means that low-income families pay nothing, middle-income families pay a small amount, and high-income families pay a rising proportion of their fees.
+Not all situations are alike, and we work with families to ensure that the amount requested is fair and affordable: our objective is to ensure that no family should have to turn down UWC because they can’t afford it.

 The nominations process itself is complex.
 When finding a place for a student at a UWC, positions have varying deadlines and parameters.
 Further, some depend on external funding, and many places are dependent on filling other places for reasons such as funding or gender balance.
 In practice, there can be over a month between our first and last offers.
 Timing does not reflect the merit of the applicant